-Like many other ink colours, blue tattoo ink is often made from minerals.
-For blue ink, sodium aluminum silicate or azurite are common ingredients, which could, in rare cases, cause a tattoo allergy.
+Like many other ink colors, blue tattoo ink is often made from minerals.
+For blue tattoo ink, common ingredients such as sodium, aluminum, silicate, or azurite in rare cases can cause a tattoo allergy.

-While certain colours are more commonly associated with adverse reactions, every colour of ink has the possibility of causing allergic reactions.
-Each colour of ink may contain various different ingredients that could trigger a reaction in certain individuals.
+While certain colors are more commonly associated with adverse reactions, every color of ink has the possibility of causing allergic reactions.
+Each color of the ink may contain various different ingredients that could trigger a reaction in certain individuals.